Atharv1511/Atharv1511/README.md

 - 👋 Hi, I’m @Atharv1511
-- 👀 I’m interested in use this tool to do analysis of excel files, make ppt quicky and generate reports automatically
+- 👀 I’m interested in using this tool to do analysis of excel files, make ppt quickly and generate reports in word and pdf forms automatically
 - 🌱 I’m currently learning how to use this tool
 - 💞️ I’m looking to collaborate on integrating chat gpt with ms office
 - 📫 How to reach me, you can mail me